Shashanksnraj/ReleaseGates/readme.md

    {% include note.html content= "Disable pop-up blocker in your browser if you see a blank screen after clicking Authorize, and retry the step." %}

-1. Select the App Service, Resource Group and Application Insights that we created for Canary from the dropdown.
+1. Select the App Service, Resource Group and Application Insights that you created for Canary environment from the dropdown.

    ![canary_app_details](images/canary_app_details.png)

-1. For Production, select the endpoint from the dropdown under *Available Azure service connections*.
-Pick the App service we created for Production and click on Save.
+1. For Production, select the **Azure subscription** from the dropdown.
+Pick the App service you created for Production and click on **Save** button.

    ![prod_release](images/prod_release.png)